 It's important to understand why weight loss resolutions can often be misguided.
 Shifting focus to overall health — not necessarily on losing weight — is a more attainable and approachable goal.

-"Focusing on losing a certain number of pounds or reaching a certain weight fuels the yo-yo dieting cycle and can harm your mental and physical health," says Ursula Ridens, a registered dietitian affiliated with Sharp Grossmont Hospital.
+"Focusing on losing a certain number of pounds or reaching a certain weight fuels the yo-yo dieting cycle and can harm your mental and physical health," says Ursula Ridens, RD, an outpatient dietitian with Sharp HealthCare.

 Dieting implies restriction and deprivation, with pitfalls such as increased hunger, cravings and a sense of loss.
 The term "diet" often implies that there is a start and an end.